Nuitka/Nuitka-website/doc/posts/nuitka-release-0618.rst

--  For nodes, have dedicated child mixin classes for nodes with a single child value and for nodes with a tuple of children, so that these common kind of nodes operate faster and don't have to check at runtime what type they are during access.
+-  For nodes, have dedicated child mixin classes for nodes with a single child value and for nodes with a tuple of children, so that these common kind of nodes operate faster and don't have to check at run time what type they are during access.

 -  Actually make use of the egg cache.
 Nuitka was unpacking eggs in every compilation, but in wheel installs, these can be quite common